UPPMAX/programming_formalisms/docs/deployment/deploy.md

 ### README: installation section

-**Let's take a look at different Readmes**
+**Let's take a look at different READMEs**

-- Also interesting: Is there any tests that it is correctly installed?
+- Also interesting: Is there any test that makes sure it is correctly installed?

 !!! example